 If there is space, you can repeat with a second layer of trivets.
 You can also add a separating steamer basket between the 2 layers.

 Close the lid with the vent in sealing position.
-Cook on high pressure for 5 minutes.
+Press the manual or pressure cook mode on high pressure for 5 minutes.
 When the Instant Pot beeps, let the pressure release naturally.

 Remove the bowls with fruits/veggies carefully.
 Puree each food separately to your desired consistency, then refrigerate or freeze.